Corporate governance

 Our performance

-The Committee oversees the annual publication of the Reconciliation Action Plan report and Modern Slavery Statement, and any changes to sustainability related Board policies.
-The Committee, as of 31 December 2023, comprised seven independent, non-executive directors.
-Key activities of the Sustainability Committee in 2023 are contained in the Corporate Governance Statement.
+The Committee oversees the annual publication of the Reconciliation Action Plan report and Modern Slavery Statement, and any changes to sustainability-related Board policies.
+The Committee, as of 31 December 2024, comprised eight independent, non-executive directors.
+Key activities of the Sustainability Committee in 2024 are contained in the Corporate Governance Statement.

 The Nominations & Governance Committee assists the Board in discharging its responsibilities on matters relating to our corporate governance policies and practices.
 These principles and practices are reviewed regularly and revised as appropriate to reflect changes in law and developments in corporate governance.
 The Board Chair also chairs the Committee and all non-executive directors are currently members.